NATO says will not intervene in Syria

 "Having said that, I strongly condemn the crackdown on the civilian population in Syria.
 What has happened in Libya sends a clear signal.
 You cannot neglect the will of the people.

-"You should accommodate the legitimate aspirations of your people and work towards democracy."
+"You should accommodate the legitimate aspirations of your people and work toward democracy."

 Months of protests have failed to dislodge Syrian President Bashar al-Assad, creating an unstable stalemate in a country sitting in the heart of the Middle East.